lfhackl/starter-hugo-academic/content/_index.md

     id: about
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)
-      username: lucas-hackl
+      username: admin
       # Override your bio text from `authors/admin/_index.md`?
       text: Lucas Hackl is a Lecturer in Mathematical Physics in the School of Mathematics and Statistics at the University of Melbourne.
 He is currently funded through a Feodor Lynen Research Fellowship of the Alexander von Humboldt Foundation.
-She is part of the <a href="https://ms.unimelb.edu.au/research/groups/details?gid=18%22">Mathematical Physics Research Group</a>.
+He is part of the <a href="https://ms.unimelb.edu.au/research/groups/details?gid=18%22">Mathematical Physics Research Group</a>.
   - block: experience
     content:
       title: Experience